 The 10 most famous photo filters

-A must-have in the arsenal of any photo fanatic, the photo filter has gone from a novelty to the essential after-treatment for images.
+A must-have in the arsenal of any photo fanatic, the photo filter has gone from a novelty to the essential after-treatment for all images.
+Especially if you’re printing the photos online to share with friends and family.
 Filters come in all sorts of styles and are usually renamed and rehashed for the app they belong to.
 So here are the top 10 photo filters you should know and be using:

 The classic.
 Sepia takes your photo and gives it an old-school makeover, leaving you with a colour palette of warm browns.
 Easily applied in photoshop, and replicated in almost every photo editing app available, sepia is perfect for making those scenic shots look more dramatic, for making portraits look a touch more romantic or just giving a slightly cosier touch to an urban image.
 Sepia can completely transform an image and remains a firm candidate for photo filters of choice.

 This Instagram filter actually requires nothing more than a bit of creative fiddling with the brightness and contrast of your image.
 Applied in Instagram, your photo will enjoy a yellow coloured filter as well, but you can just as easily do this in photoshop or other editing software.
 The end result is a warm glow that looks especially good on backgrounds that might otherwise be a bit grey and drab.